delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 1. Run the `dvp build` commands, as before.
 This will build the plugin, with all of the new changes, and create an artifact.

-2. Run `dvp install -e <engine> -u <user>`, as before.
+2. Run `dvp upload -e <engine> -u <user>`, as before.
 This will get all the new changes onto the Delphix Engine.

 3. Once the new plugin is uploaded, add a remote unix environment to your engine.
 To do this, go to **Manage > Environments**, chose **Add Environment** from the menu, answer the questions, and **Submit**.
 (If you already have an environment set up, you can just refresh it instead).